 Why transitions matter more than changes

 We are living through a time of change.
-And every major change we go through brings with it a psychological or emotional transition.
+And every major change we live through is accompanied by a psychological or emotional transition.

-Changes happen in the outer world.
-They are about starting or finishing a project, role, or relationship.
+Changes happen in our outer world: they are about starting or finishing a project, role, or activity.

-Transitions happen in our inner world: they are about the impacts these changes have on our identity and our emotions.
+Transitions happen in our inner world: they are about the impacts these changes have on our thoughts, feelings, and emotions.

 Changes are visible, tangible.